Acupressure Points for Gas Relieve and Prevention

 • Take part in physical activity

-Take a jumping rope, walk, or run, as it helps to release trapped gas.
+Take a walk, run, or jump rope, as it helps release trapped gas.

 • Cloves